 The Joliet Catholic girls basketball team has already surpassed its win total from last year and the year before that.
-Heck, they’re two wins away from equaling the combined total of those years.
-But, this is still a young team with freshmen and sophomores playing key minutes.
+They’re two wins away from equaling the combined total of those years.
+But this is still a young team with freshmen and sophomores playing key minutes.

-That much was evident amid a three-game losing skid entering Wednesday evening.
-The hope for the Angels was they’d knock of Marian Catholic in Chicago Heights to snap the losing streak.
+That much was evident amid a three-game losing skid entering Wednesday evening’s matchup.
+The hope for the Angels was they’d knock off Marian Catholic in Chicago Heights to snap the losing streak.

 Instead, they saw it stretch to four games as the Spartans got the win 41-26.

-Joliet Catholic (10-10) has had lows this season, including back-to-back 30 point losses to Providence and Nazareth in early December.
+Joliet Catholic (10-10) has experienced lows this season, including back-to-back 30-point losses to Providence and Nazareth in early December.
 However, the year has mostly been positive in comparison to recent times.
-After winning just five games two years ago and seven last year, they reached 10 victories before January, showing tremendous growth.
+After winning just five games two years ago and seven the previous year, they reached 10 victories before January, demonstrating tremendous growth.

-Growth is rarely linear, though, and that’s shown as they’re still seeking their first win of 2026.
+Growth is rarely linear, however, as JCA is still seeking its first win of 2026.

 “There were some good moments early in the second half,” coach Matthew Adler said.
 “We just faltered with Marian’s length and athletic ability.
 That just really hindered us and kept us from getting into a rhythm.”